 Here is a step-by-step guide to assigning listings to the Price Guide.
 For starters, what I do is do a scrape of eBay and pull in sold items with various keywords.
 I do not pull in items that have no bids or ended without a buyer, because those listings do nothing to help gauge actual going rate.
-I will then assign them to each of you based on the criteria we have discussed (keywords, time allotment, etc).
-I generally do the scrape around 8:00am Central time (give or take) to pull in the previous day’s listings.
+To job is set to run at 4:00am MST to pull in the previous day’s listings.

 One important thing to go over is what qualifies an item for Price Guide inclusion.
 As a general rule, the listing should:

 – Be complete with its box.
 The item should be in good condition (we all know Pops often have factory flaws, but we don’t want anything with major damage), and the box should be in acceptable condition, too.
 Exceptions can be made for exceptionally rare items – I leave that to your discretion.
 Of course, Mystery Minis do not need to have their box since they’ll all be opened.

 – Not be part of a lot.
 We won’t track lots, because there’s no accurate way to distinguish how much to assign to each item in the lot.

 – Be in stock.
 I prefer to not track items until they have officially hit store/convention shelves.
 No preorders, so it’s good to have a working knowledge of what’s hit stores and what hasn’t.